Create Sponsor Tiers and Manage Sponsor Contracts

 Benefit Catalog

-The Benefit Catalog is the global list of benefits your organization can offer.
-Benefits can be:
+The Benefit Catalog is the global list of available benefits:

 -